AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 #### Single Point

-Along with hovering and selecting of a points' array you can manage current state of a single point.
+Along with hovering and selecting of a number of points you can manage the current state of a single point.
 Use {api:anychart.core.SeriesBase#getPoint}**.getPoint()**{api} method to get a point of a series.
 Pass point's index as a parameter for this method.

 ```
 	// set series data